 3. Easy Repetition

-Short nursery rhymes also make it easier for the child to remember and recite it.
+Short nursery rhymes also make it easier for the babies, toddlers, pre nursery and nursery kids to remember and recite it.
 This, in turn, makes the child more confident as he/she gets appreciation from caregivers.
 This appreciation will keep the children bringing back to rhymes again and again.
 Some parents also prefer singing the rhymes aloud in sync with the device’s volume, which encourages the child as well to memorize and repeat.
 Many times, rhymes become some of the child’s first sentences.

-As already described in our introductory article on Importance of Rhymes, Nursery rhymes are a powerful learning tool for early age learning.
-They encourage children to become interested in the rhythm and patterns of language in a way that listening to stories do not provide.
+As already described in our introductory article on Importance of Rhymes, Nursery rhymes for babies are a powerful learning tool for early age learning.
+They encourage small children to become interested in the rhythm and patterns of language in a way that listening to stories do not provide.

-In case you have any suggestions or interested any additional information related to Rhymes, do consider commenting and share your experience/concern/feedback in our Comments Section.
+In case you have any suggestions or interested any additional information related to Rhymes for Kids, do consider commenting and share your experience/concern/feedback in our Comments Section.